-- 5.2 The implications of the individual choices to be exercised are as follows: - 5.2.1 Set 1 allows the EMS member to set his or her basic salary, on which the employer's and the member's contributions to the GEPF are calculated, at least on the level that prevailed before translation to this dispensation therefore the EMS member's pensionable income is not reduced on transition.
-However, this limits the flexible portion of the package that is to be used for structuring certain remunerative allowances/benefits such as a contribution to a registered medical aid scheme, motor vehicle allowance etc. within the current provisions of the Income Tax Act, 1962. - 5.2.2 Set 2 allows the EMS member to set his or her basic salary, on which the employer's and the member's contributions to the GEPF are calculated, at a level lower than that prevailed before translation to this dispensation therefore a reduction in the EMS member's pensionable income on transition.
-However, this increases the flexible portion of the package that is to be used for structuring certain remunerative allowances/benefits such as a contribution to a registered medical aid scheme, motor vehicle allowance etc. within the current provisions of the Income Tax Act, 1962.
+- 9. The implications of the individual choices to be exercised are as follows: - (a) Set 1 allows the EMS member to set his or her basic salary, on which the employer's and the member's contributions to the GEPF are calculated, at least on the level that prevailed before translation to this dispensation therefore the EMS member's pensionable income is not reduced on

-- 5.2.3 This is a once-off choice before the EMS member's package (with structuring thereof) will be implemented on PERSAL.
-This choice may not be changed in any way or at any time while the PMS member is being remunerated in terms of this dispensation not even with promotion/translation between EMS post levels or with the awarding of a higher package to the member within his or her remuneration scale, except in terms of the transitional provision referred to in paragraph 10 hereunder. - 5.2.4 Set 1 will be awarded as default if an EMS member fails to exercise his or her choice within the time period specified by his or her department. - 5.3 Due to the impact of an EMS member's choice, which effects his or her pensionable position in future (effect on retirement and resignation benefits), and to ensure a seamless transition to this dispensation, a transitional provisional (grace period) applies for 3 months, commencing on 1 April 2008, in terms of which an EMS member who has chosen Set 2 on implementation may change his or her choice to Set 1 therefore "undoing" his or her initial choice subject to the following: - 5.3.1 The transitional provision only applies to members who were already in service on salary levels 8 to 12 on 31 December 2007. - 5.3.2 Reverting from Set 2 to Set 1 will be effective from 1 April 2008 (therefore with retrospective effect). - 5.3.3 An EMS member is obliged to fund the GEPF, the difference in the employer's contribution to the GEPF (provided for in the package) as well as the difference in the member's own contribution, which accumulated since 1 January 2008. - 5.3.4 PED HR Components must receive applications to revert from Set 2 to Set 1 before the expiry of the transitional period (30 June 2008) late applications will not be entertained.
+- transition.
+However, this limits the flexible portion of the package that is to be used for structuring certain remunerative allowances/benefits such as a contribution to a registered medical aid scheme, motor vehicle allowance etc. within the current provisions of the Income Tax Act, 1962. - (b) Set 2 allows the EMS member to set his or her basic salary, on which the employer's and the member's contributions to the GEPF are calculated, at a level lower than that prevailed before translation to this dispensation therefore a reduction in the EMS member's pensionable income on transition.
+However, this increases the flexible portion of the package that is to be used for structuring certain remunerative allowances/benefits such as a contribution to a registered medical aid scheme, motor vehicle allowance etc. within the current provisions of the Income Tax Act, 1962. - © This is a once-off choice before the EMS member's package (with structuring thereof) will be implemented on PERSAL.
+This choice may not be changed in any way or at any time while the PMS member is being remunerated in terms of this dispensation not even with promotion/translation between EMS post levels or with the awarding of a higher package to the member within his or her remuneration scale, except in terms of the transitional provision referred to in paragraph 10 hereunder. - (d) Set 1 will be awarded as default if an EMS member fails to exercise his or her choice within the time period specified by his or her department. - 10.
+Due to the impact of an EMS member's choice, which effects his or her pensionable position in future (effect on retirement and resignation benefits), and to ensure a seamless transition to this dispensation, a transitional provisional (grace period) applies for 6 months, commencing on 1 January 2008, in terms of which an EMS member who has chosen Set 2 on implementation may change his or her choice to Set 1 therefore "undoing" his or her initial choice subject to the following: - (a) The transitional provision only applies to members who were already in service on salary levels 8 to 12 on 31 December 2007. - (b) Reverting from Set 2 to Set 1 will be effective from 1 April 2008 (therefore with retrospective effect). - (c) An EMS member is obliged to fund the GEPF, the difference in the employer's contribution to the GEPF (provided for in the package) as well as the difference in the member's own contribution, which accumulated since 1 Jannuary 2008. - (d) PED HR Components must receive applications to revert from Set 2 to Set 1 before the expiry of the transitional period (30 June 2008) late applications will not be entertained.